emmitt-k/bluejay-app/README.md

 # License

 This project is the proprietary code of Seagate Technology LLC. and is not open-source.
-Only mark down file is provided here solely for the purpose of showcasing developer skills and project capabilities.
+Only README.md is provided here solely for the purpose of showcasing developer skills and project capabilities.
 Unauthorized use, reproduction, or distribution of this code is prohibited.

 **© 2023 Seagate Technology LLC.
 All rights reserved.**